 For two decades now, the Balzekas Museum has led annual tours to Lithuania.
-These popular trips provide a great introduction to Lithuania’s major cities, beautiful countryside, and historic sites and attractions.
+These popular trips provide a great introduction to Lithuania’s major cities, beautiful countryside, and historic sites and attractions both on and off the beaten path.
 Touring with members of the Balzekas Museum community offers a friendly and supportive way to discover the country with other first-time visitors.
 Knowledgeable English-speaking guides further enhance the experience for travelers who may not speak the Lithuanian language.

 Chicago to Vilnius

 Sunday, Sept.
 8

 After your arrival in Vilnius, you will be transported to your hotel.
 In the evening, enjoy the tour’s official welcome dinner at Stikliai Tavern.

 Today you will take in the sights of Vilnius with stops at: Vilnius University; Vilnius Cathedral and its catacombs; Valdovų Rūmai, the palace of the Grand Dukes of Lithuania; and Aušros Vartai, the Gate of Dawn, among other well-known landmarks.
 The rest of the evening is free.

 After breakfast, you will visit the historic city of Trakai, once the medieval capital of Lithuania, and its restored island castle in the middle of Lake Galvė.
 After a regional lunch, you will visit Kernavė, an ancient site in the Neris valley and the government seat of King Mindaugas over 750 years ago.
 You can view and climb the many mounds where great castles once stood.
 Inscribed into UNESCO World Heritage List in 2004, the Kernavė archaeological site, is an open-air exhibition created by nature and man over many centuries.